NoobCode4P/A-SIMPLE-MATCHING-GAME/README.md

 **2. Game control**

 Unlike the original one, this project is made without allowing the player to use mouse-click.
-Instead, players are allowed to use mouse-click
+Instead, players are allowed to use these keys:
 - **W**, **A**, **S**, **D** and/or &uarr;, &larr;, &darr;, &rarr; on your keyboard to move *up*, *left*, *down*, *right* respectively.
 - **ENTER** to lock your selected cell
 - And other keys you will find out in the game.